tensorflow/swift-apis/Documentation/Development.md

 the TensorFlow library, using the XLA compiler to perform optimizations over the tensor computation.

+In the case that a prebuilt option is not available for your platform, note that by default the CMake based build will build a copy of X10 if it does not find one.

 #### (Option 1) Use a prebuilt version of X10

 You can use a prebuilt version of the X10 library for building the TensorFlow